 Originally a group of small hamlets, the resort of Courchevel was born in 1942, when the French Commission of Tourism decided to form a “super resort”.
 The ski area was linked to Meribel and Val Thorens in 1973 and the area became popular with French visitors from Paris.
-The spread of high-end accommodation began to attract the rich and famous from further afield and Courchevel earned a reputation as a luxury resort.
+The spread of high-end accommodation began to attract the rich and famous from further afield and Courchevel earned a reputation as a luxury ski resort.

 Courchevel still comprises five distinct villages, all of which have their own character.
 Families flock to La Tania, Courchevel 1850 is known for glamour, Courchevel Moriond is the place to head for the nightlife and Courchevel village has more budget-friendly options.

 The fifth area, Courchevel Le Praz is a beautiful authentic Alpine village with a more rustic atmosphere and chalets which are specific to the region.
 With a large permanent population it is less affected by tourist seasons and has a strong community feel.